Iliopsoas Muscle Problems Can Mimic Low Back Pain, Hip Pain, And Leg Pain

 The pain from a psoas strain can start as a sharp groin pain.
 This pain may worsen when the hip is flexed or by resisting hip flexion (knee bent with pressure against bringing the leg toward the body).
 Someone with a psoas syndrome may have what is called an antalgic posture.
 The typical posture or stance is having pressure on the good side with flexion of the involved side, bent over and foot of the involved side pointed out.

 Treatment of psoas syndrome can be difficult, but usually involves rest, moist heat – shower or tub, and gentle stretching of the muscle to bring it out of spasm.
 If upright standing is very painful, a degree of mobility can be achieved temporarily by trying to move around on the hands and knees.
 If there is scar tissue involved, it needs to be addressed and direct access to this muscle is difficult due to the location.
-The best method of resolving chronic problems with the psoas is using active release technique to improve scar tissue function and strength, although this can be a somewhat painful process.
+The best method of resolving chronic problems with the psoas is using active release technique to improve scar tissue function and strength, although this can be a somewhat painful process – more on this below.

 To stretch the right psoas muscle: